 Are you considering filing for divorce in Beverly Hills, CA?
 If you or your spouse are a member of the military, your case could present some unique challenges.
 You’ll need an experienced Beverly Hills military divorce lawyer on your side who can advocate for your interests with confidence.
+Call Berenji & Associates for legal help today at (310) 271-6290.

-At Berenji & Associates, our family lawyers have more than 25 years of combined experience.
 We thoroughly understand the federal, state, and military laws that can apply to divorce proceedings for service members.
 If you hire us, we’ll do everything in our power to help you achieve your goals.

 Contact us today to get started.
 We offer an initial case evaluation to review your circumstances and offer preliminary legal advice.

 How Berenji & Associates Can Help With Your Military Divorce in Beverly Hills